 The widespread use of open source has fueled innovation and accelerated development cycles.
 It has also introduced risks and challenges for security teams and developers:

-Keep reading to find out how SCA can help and how to choose the right tool.
+Keep reading to find out how SCA can help and how to choose the right tool for your enterprise.

 In the simplest terms, SCA scans your codebase to automatically identify the following: